HVTN-SDMC/705sieve-public/code/0_dataproc/README.md

-## HVTN 705 Genotypic Sieve Anaylsis:  Script for Generating Primary Analysis Dataset
+## HVTN 705 Genotypic Sieve Analysis:  Script for Generating Primary Analysis Dataset

 ### This program has the following requirements: